 Under consumer law, if a product or service breaks, is not fit for purpose or does not do what the seller or advertisement said it would do, you can ask for a repair, replacement or refund.

 Repairs, replacements and refunds are known as remedies.
-The remedy you are entitled to can depend on the goods in question and other factors – see more below.
+The remedy you are entitled to depends on the goods in question and other factors – see more below.

 For products bought in a shop, you do not have a legal right to a refund because you change your mind.
 If you bought the goods online, in most cases, you have 14 days to change your mind and get a full refund.
-You can read more in our documents on shopping and shopping online.
+Read more about shopping and shopping online.

 You have strong consumer rights if you buy something that turns out to be:

 - Not what was advertised or what the seller told you (not as described)